CAUSE #5: New predators

 - the invasive Asian hornet (Vespa velutina) in the south-west of France.

-The three species are morphologically distinct in color and size, and all of them are strongly attracted to honey bees as a prey.
+The three species are morphologically distinct in color and size.
+Yet, all of them are strongly attracted to honey bees as a prey.
 However, the Asian hornet is much more aggressive than her European sisters.

 The invasive predator represents a serious threat to local pollinators, mainly honey bees.